-Our Board has approved a reverse stock split to be implemented prior to the Reincorporation Transaction pursuant to which a number of shares of common stock in a range not less than five shares and no greater than six shares will be combined into a single share of common stock, with the exact ratio between 5:1 and 6:1 to be determined by the Board (the "Reverse Stock Split"), and believes that it is in our best interests to undertake the Reverse Stock Split in order to increase the trading price of our Shares on the NASDAQ Capital Market.
+Our Board has approved a reverse stock split to be implemented prior to the Reincorporation Transaction pursuant to which a number of shares of common stock in a range not less than four and one-half shares and no greater than six and one-half shares will be combined into a single share of common stock, with the exact ratio between 4.5:1 and 6.5:1 to be determined by the Board (the "Reverse Stock Split"), and believes that it is in our best interests to undertake the Reverse Stock Split in order to increase the trading price of our Shares on the NASDAQ Capital Market.
 Our Board believes that such an increased trading price will make our shares more attractive to a wider array of investors, which will improve our ability to raise additional capital in connection with and subsequent to effectuating the BDC Election discussed in Proposal I. In addition, we expect our stockholders will also benefit from relatively lower trading costs for higher priced shares and the greater liquidity of the shares which is likely to result.
-Your approval of the Reverse Stock Split will also constitute approval of a related amendment to our Restated Certificate of Incorporation, which we will file if required by law or otherwise deemed advisable by our Board.
 For additional information, see - Proposal II - Approval of the Reverse Stock Split.